Signs of the Last Days: Arrogance

 And then at last, the sign that the Son of Man is coming will appear in the heavens, and there will be deep mourning among all the peoples of the earth.
 And they will see the Son of Man coming on the clouds of heaven with power and great glory.
 Matthew 24:30 (NLT)

-Just after the first man and woman fell for the devil’s lie and betrayed their Creator, God told the serpent, who led them astray, that one day in the future a descendant of Eve would crush his head.
+Just after the first man and woman fell for the devil’s lie and betrayed their Creator, God told the serpent, the one who led them astray, that one day in the future a descendant of Eve would crush his head.

 And I will put enmity between you and the woman, and between your offspring and hers; he will crush your head, and you will strike his heel."
 Genesis 3:15 (NIV)